Moles Farewell Tributes: Four Generations of Service to Whatcom County, Washington

 Purchased in 1972 by Moles Family Funeral Homes, a new Whatcom County funeral home was then constructed at Greenacres Memorial Park in 1984, making it the first combination funeral home/cemetery north of Everett.

-The more recent additions of “Stillwaters Cremation Cemetery” in 2008 and “The Meadow” natural burial site in 2010 continue the tradition of providing many ways of remembering a loved one, within one beautiful place.
+The more recent additions of “Stillwaters Botanical Cremation Garden” in 2008 and “The Meadow” natural burial site in 2010 continue the tradition of providing many ways of remembering a loved one, within one beautiful place.

 In countless ways, the stories of every family we have been privileged to serve represent the strands of a tapestry of lives intersecting, woven together.
 Remembering our past, we embrace the future, serving the community of Whatcom County for generations to come.